How is proof of origin provided?

 - if the total value of originating products in the consignment exceeds 6,000 euros.

-When implementing the GSP system of the EU, a re-dispatcher in Finland must register whenever the value of originating products in an initial consignment to be split exceeds 6,000 euros.
+When implementing the GSP system of the EU, a re-dispatcher established in Finland must register whenever the value of originating products in an initial consignment to be split exceeds 6,000 euros.

 The Finnish exporter and re-dispatcher uses their business ID as the company-specific registration number.
 The format of the registration number is FIREX12345678.
 The registration number must be provided with a general statement or declaration of origin, which is included in the trade invoice of the consignment.

 The exporter of the products covered by this document (customs authorisation No …….
 (2)) declares that, except where otherwise clearly indicated, these products are of …….
 (3) preferential origin.